project8/cvmfs-morpho/README.md

 1. Set the branch to `release/[version]`:
     1. Uncomment the `ENV MORPHOBRANCH=release/[version]` line
     1. Comment out the line that uses a tag, `ENV MORPHOBRANCH=v[version]`
-1. If using a new version of the `cvmfs-dependencies-py` base image, update that in the `FROM` line in Dockerfile
+1. If using a new version of the `cvmfs-dependencies-morpho` base image, update that in the `FROM` line in Dockerfile
 1. Build the container locally
-1. If the build works, go ahead with the Morpho release, but don't push these changes to Ladybug:master
+1. If the build works, go ahead with the Morpho release, but don't push these changes to cvmfs-morpho:master.

 ## Updating Morpho with a new tagged release